|Date of Birth||10 February 1967, Los Angeles, California, USA|

 Mini Bio (1)

-Laura Dern was born on February 10, 1967 into a moviemaking family - her father is Bruce Dern and her mother is Diane Ladd.
+Laura Dern was born on February 10, 1967 in Los Angeles, the daughter of actors Bruce Dern and Diane Ladd.
 Dern was exposed to movie sets and the movie industry from infancy, and obtained several bit parts as a child.
 Her parents divorced when Dern was two and Dern lost contact with her father for several years as a result.

 Her parents' background and her own early taste of the moviemaking world soon convinced the young Dern to pursue acting herself.
 Like so many young actors, her decision may have been influenced by social awkwardness -- the child of 60s counterculture parents, she was steeped in Eastern mysticism and political radicalism, and was seen as an oddball by her more conservative classmates.
 Her gawky physical appearance didn't help - even before her teens, she had achieved most of her impressive 5' 10" height, was rail-skinny (other than precociously wide hips), had huge feet and a slouching posture, and for all this was often teased by classmates.
 Perhaps the nine-year-old Dern found refuge by studying acting at the Lee Strasberg Theater Institute.